Ogeon/rustful/README.md

 use http::method::Get;

 ///Our handler function
-fn handler(request: &Request, response: &mut Response) {
+fn handler(request: Request, response: &mut Response) {

 	//Send something nice to the user
 	match response.send("Hello, user!
 It looks like this server works fine.") {